GehriJan/coursework-pyres/papers/coursework/content/02_theory.typ

 === Terminology
 For describing #acr("APT"), the following terminology is introduced:

-The relation $eq.triple$ is used to denote syntactic identity, meaning
+The relation $eq.triple$ denotes syntactic identity, meaning
 $A eq.triple A$,
 $not A eq.triple not A$,
 $A eq.triple not not A$,